HankWang-WL/DistilGPT2-ONNX-TensorRT-Deployment/README.md

   Even at larger batch sizes and sequence lengths, TensorRT consistently provides substantial acceleration.

 - **PyTorch latency remains relatively stable with increasing batch size.**
-  PyTorch's backend is highly optimized for batched GPU workloads, so the per-batch overhead is minimized as batch size increases.
+  PyTorch runs very efficiently when processing multiple inputs at once on the GPU.
+Many fixed costs, like kernel launches and memory transfers, don’t grow much with batch size, so increasing the batch size doesn’t cause    a big jump in latency.

 - **ONNX Runtime latency increases rapidly as batch size and sequence length grow.**
-  For smaller inputs, ONNX Runtime may sometimes match or even beat PyTorch, but for large batch or long sequence, ONNX Runtime becomes noticeably slower than both PyTorch and TensorRT.
+  For smaller inputs, ONNX Runtime may sometimes match or beat PyTorch, but for large batch or long sequence it becomes noticeably slower than both PyTorch and TensorRT.
+Profiling and verbose logs show the main cause is     CPU fallback for certain ops, which triggers excessive host–device memory copies (see **Profiling & Debugging Analysis** below for details).
-  **Possible reasons include:**
-  - ONNX Runtime may invoke sub-graph operators or unsupported ops on CPU, resulting in data transfers between CPU and GPU (especially if the CUDAExecutionProvider is not set as the default).
-  - Some graph optimizations available in PyTorch or TensorRT are either not enabled or not as advanced in ONNX Runtime, leading to less efficient GPU kernel usage.
-  - ONNX Runtime may perform additional memory copies or have less optimized kernel fusion for transformer architectures.

 - **TensorRT scales efficiently for both batch size and sequence length.**
   Even as sequence length grows from 8 to 32, TensorRT's latency increases only modestly (from ~9 ms to 16 ms), while PyTorch and ONNX Runtime latency grows much faster.